JoeUgly/Ringfingers_Roster/README.md

 }
 ```

 A video resolution of 720p is the minimum needed for acceptable quality of results.
+1080p is better.\
 Also, Tesseract version 5.0+ helps significantly.